by Tracy Johnson

-It’s not just literal games, but the means for the audience to interact.
+It’s not just literal games, though.
+In GIFS, Games means any method for the audience to interact.

-This is a broad category that could include news, weather, traffic and sports.
+This is a broad category that includes news, weather, traffic and sports.
 Or it could be events happening in the community.
 Or an entertainment report.
 It may be a style and fashion update.
 Or one of the popular Good News features many shows use.

 By the way, fun is not funny.
-Fun is also important.
+Fun is important.
 But while fun may make me feel good, it doesn’t make me laugh.
-And making them laugh is priceless.
+And making listeners laugh is priceless.

 The fourth letter a segment your audience can get involved with by following a story as it unfolds.
 Relationship features like Second Date Update and War Of the Roses are successful because they are content containers for great stories.

 Along with making people laugh, learning to tell stories is a critical skill for every personality.
-Not everyone is a great storyteller, but you can learn to be a much better storyteller by studying it.
+Not everyone is a great storyteller, but every air personality can be a much better storyteller by studying it.

-When you figure out what to do, the next step is programming it so your audience is exposed to the four qualities consistently.
+The next step is programming the show so listeners are exposed to the four qualities consistently.

-Start by deciding what percentages each of the four categories should represent on your show.
+Start by deciding what percentage each of the four GIFS should represent.

 Few shows will be a strict 25% for each category.
-Maybe you’re 50% Funny, 30% Story and 10% Information And Games.
-Find your ideal formula, then start to create features to hold GIFS.
+Maybe it’s 50% Funny, 30% Story and 10% Information And Games.
+Find the ideal formula, then start creating features to hold GIFS.